mapr-demos/flightdelayhol/readme.txt

 ____________________________________________________________________

- To run the application code for the blog GraphFrames with MapR Database
+ To run the application code for GraphFrames

-Create the MapR Database Table which will get written to (if you created it for the exercise above, delete it maprcli table delete -path /user/maprflighttable)

-maprcli table create -path /user/maprflighttable -tabletype json -defaultreadperm p -defaultwriteperm p

-/opt/mapr/spark/spark-*/bin/spark-submit --class graphmaprdb.WriteFlight --master local[2]  mapr-spark-flightdelay-1.0.jar

-This will read  from the file "/mapr/demo.mapr.com/data/flightdata2018.json" and write to /user/maprflighttable  you can pass in the file and table name as arguments

 To read from MapR Database into GraphFrames

+From the Sandbox command line :

-/opt/mapr/spark/spark-*/bin/spark-submit --class graphmaprdb.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar
+/opt/mapr/spark/spark-*/bin/spark-submit --packages graphframes:graphframes:0.5.0-spark2.1-s_2.11 --class graphmaprdb.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar

-This will read  from the /user/maprflighttable and the airports.json file  you can pass in the file and table name as arguments